sonos/torch-to-nnef/docs/contributing/supported_operators.md

     This table and page are auto generated from 'a script' that dig into PyTorch.
 Version targetted is:  **'v2.7.1'**. file was generated the **28 Jul 2025**.

 !!! warning
-     Take these information with a grain of salt as this is referencing operators that may never appear in torch IR graph traced by `torch_to_nnef` (because remapped to others more generic).
+     Take these informations with a grain of salt as this is referencing operators that may never appear in torch IR graph traced by `torch_to_nnef` (because remapped to others more generic).
 Also some  uncommon operators are very rare in models, hence support may be lacking.  **SONOS only maintains operators 'per need basis'**, but contributions are always wecome [see how](./add_new_aten_op.md).

  'is core' column refers to this [PyTorch IR documentation page](https://docs.pytorch.org/docs/main/torch.compiler_ir.html)